rick99gtp/twobarrels/README.md

 # Project Description

 After discovering the Two Barrels website, besides being highly impressed with Two Barrels for their core values, ability to learn/try things out even if they fail and the way their website speaks to me, I wanted to show my enthusiasm and knowledge that I can do what is required for the job, even using a library like React.
-Using the skills that I have, I created this website using React and React Router.
+Using the skills that I have, I created a mockup of their website using React and React Router.

 This project uses 40 components, each with their own integrated stylesheet.